Portugal in mourning after 15 die in tragedy on iconic Lisbon funicular

 An investigation into the causes will begin once the rescue operation is over, the Portuguese government said in a statement.

-The streetcar, known as Gloria, can carry more than 40 people, seated and standing.
+The streetcar that crashed, known as Gloria, can carry more than 40 people, seated and standing.
 It is commonly used by Lisbon residents.

-The streetcar, technically called a funicular, is known as Elevador da Gloria.
-Its two cars, each capable of carrying around 40 people, are attached to opposite ends of a haulage cable with traction provided by electric motors on the two cars.
+The cars are attached to opposite ends of a haulage cable with traction provided by electric motors on the two vehicles.

 The car at the bottom of the line was apparently undamaged, but video from bystanders aired by CNN Portugal showed it jolting violently when the other one derailed and several passengers jumping out of its windows and people shouting.